Making the

 We set measurable standards for how the beauty industry affects consumer mental health through its advertising, social media, and wider practices.

-When appearance is sold as the measure of worth, the fallout is inevitable.
-Beauty marketing and social media normalise insecurity, driving constant comparison and impossible standards.
+When appearance is treated as the measure of worth, the impact is predictable.
+Beauty marketing and social media normalise constant comparison and unrealistic standards.

-The impact shows up in rising anxiety, depression, eating disorders, and body dysmorphic disorder (BDD).
-It’s not a niche concern — it’s one of today’s most widespread mental health issues.
-And still, the industry responsible is rarely challenged.
+That pressure shows up in anxiety, depression, eating disorders, and body dysmorphic disorder (BDD), and the industry is rarely measured against it.

 (why we exist)